YannickKae/Financial-Market-Regime-Classification/README.md

   <i>Chameleons adapt to their environment</i>
 </p>

 Following the financial crisis, quantitative value strategies have experienced a decade of underperformance, making it challenging to maintain commitment to them.
-This repository aims to identify correponding regimes and implement tactical allocation changes by evaluating the performance of various supervised methods for regime classification:
+This repository aims to identify correponding regimes and implement tactical allocation changes by evaluating the performance of three supervised methods for binary regime classification.
+Due to the results of Fernández-Delgado et al. (2014), we focus in the following methods:

-- Linear Probability Model
+- Linear Probability Model (base line model)
-- Logistic Regression
-- Discriminant Analysis
-- Naive Bayes
-- K-Nearest Neighbors
-- Support Vector Machines
-- Decision Trees
-- Random Forests
+- Random Forest
-- XGBoost
-- Learning Vector Quantization
+- Support Vector Machine
-- Neural Networks
+- Multi-layer Perceptron

 ## Theory